luk3yx/miniirc_matrix/README.md

 caching and some kind of rate limiting to prevent abuse.
 You can set the `media_proxy_url` keyword argument to the public proxy URL.

-A HMAC is created based on the API token and URL to prevent using the proxy to fetch arbitrary attachment URLs.
+A HMAC is created based on a random key and URL to prevent using the proxy to fetch arbitrary attachment URLs.
+To make this value consistent across restarts, pass a bytes value to the `media_proxy_key` keyword argument.

 ## Installation